-Our dedicated team of oral care scientists conduct robust in vitro studies using relevant models for anti-stain, stain removal and whitening testing.
+Our dedicated team of oral care scientists conduct robust in vitro studies using relevant models for anti-stain, stain removal, and whitening testing.
 We are particularly adept at designing bespoke testing for your whitening toothpaste, stain control mouthwash or whitening strip products and your specific testing needs combining visual, instrumental and photographic assessments enabling our customers to power ahead safely.

 A typical anti-stain study would measure in vitro stain build-up on human or bovine enamel specimens following multiple exposure to test product, saliva (human or artificial) and a specially formulated staining solution containing a mixture of tea, coffee, red wine and tobacco extract.
 Relevant controls or benchmark products would be included and the test would be appropriately powered to reveal any significant product differences.
 Stain can be assessed subjectively by trained assessors or instrumentally using a chromameter that measures lightness and hue (L*a*b*).

 A typical stain removal study would involve staining human or bovine teeth or enamel specimens with a stain derived from e.g. tea and coffee and then measuring the amount of stain removal following one of several product applications.
 In the case of toothpastes this could be performed using a mechanical brushing machine; we are also able to provide Pellicle Cleaning Ratio (PCR) testing whereby the abrasivity of toothpastes can be quantified against a calcium pyrophosphate standard.
 Stain is assessed before and after treatment using a chromameter that measures L*a*b* colour parameters.

 Whitening strips or peroxide-containing gels/varnishes that remove intrinsic tooth stain can be evaluated using extracted human teeth.
 Results from all types of study are provided to the client in fully-signed off reports containing data tables, graphs, statistical analyses, discussion and conclusions.